EdJoPaTo/website-stalker-example/work/frame/de-en-products-laptop13pro-diy-intel-ultra-3-configuration-new.md

 * SANDISK 850X PCIe® 4.0 M.2 2280 - 2TB  Not available with your other selected options.
 Reload page to reset. +€699
 * SANDISK 850X PCIe® 4.0 M.2 2280 - 4TB  Not available with your other selected options.
 Reload page to reset. +€1,325
 * SANDISK 850X PCIe® 4.0 M.2 2280 - 8TB  Not available with your other selected options.
 Reload page to reset. +€3,405
-* Phison PS5031-E31T PCIe® 5.0 M.2 2280 - 500GB  Not available with your other selected options.
-Reload page to reset. +€379
-* Phison PS5031-E31T PCIe® 5.0 M.2 2280 - 1TB  Not available with your other selected options.
-Reload page to reset. +€559
+* ADATA MARS 970 PLUS PCIe® 5.0 M.2 2280 - 1TB  Not available with your other selected options.
+Reload page to reset. +€335
-* Phison PS5031-E31T PCIe® 5.0 M.2 2280 - 2TB  Not available with your other selected options.
-Reload page to reset. +€1,115
+* ADATA MARS 970 PLUS PCIe® 5.0 M.2 2280 - 2TB  Not available with your other selected options.
+Reload page to reset. +€735
 * None (bring your own)

 **Operating System**